U.S. Innovation and Entrepreneurship

-- Promoting institutions and guidelines to ensure that government makes appropriate and transparent use of scientific information in making policy decisions.
+- Promoting institutions and guidelines that ensure the government makes appropriate and transparent use of scientific information in making policy decisions.

-Science and technology make the United States strong by creating millions of high-skill, high-wage jobs and enhancing the American quality of life.
+Science and technology make the United States strong by supporting millions of high-skilled, high-wage jobs and enhancing the American quality of life.
 The strategies listed above will help ensure that these benefits continue into the future and that our nation will remain the world’s recognized economic and innovation leader.

 Position in Brief